-According to the Federal Reserve Bank of Cleveland, the median Consumer Price Index rose 0.3% July.
-The 16% trimmed-mean Consumer Price Index rose 0.4% in July.
+According to the Federal Reserve Bank of Cleveland, the median Consumer Price Index rose 0.4% in December.
+The 16% trimmed-mean Consumer Price Index increased 0.4% in December.
 “The median CPI and 16% trimmed-mean CPI are measures of core inflation calculated by the Federal Reserve Bank of Cleveland based on data released in the Bureau of Labor Statistics’ (BLS) monthly CPI report”.

 Note: The Cleveland Fed released the median CPI details here: “Used Cars” were up 51% annualized.

 This graph shows the year-over-year change for these four key measures of inflation.